Life Lately: September & October

 The following weekend, we met up with another friend for a two-hour walk around the Perth Foreshore on Saturday afternoon (we were so busy talking, it definitely didn’t feel like we had walked for that long!) and then the Sunday consisted of more breakfasting, this time at Sage and with our high school friends again.
 It’s funny how you can go months and months without seeing some friends and then all of sudden, see them every weekend!
 I think it’s always like that when someone moves away though and that’s definitely what it was like for me whenever I was home from Melbourne too.
 You make the effort because it’s not very often you’re in town, but when you’re all in the same city, you keep putting it off because you know they’re always there!

 Just this Monday night gone, my sister invited me to join in with her trivia group for a Friends quiz night at The Old Laundry.
 The third Friends quiz night I’ve been to, I finally won this time (I say “I” because I always end up answering most of the questions myself, lol) and it was so much fun!
 It was also quite nerve-wracking too!
-It was tie for first between our group and another (we were called PIVOT!!, by the way!), so me being the Friends nerd that I am, I was elected to go up to the floor for the tiebreaker!
+It was tie for first between our group and another (we were called PIVOT!!, by the way!), so me being the Friends nerd that I am, I was the one elected to go up to the floor for the tiebreaker!
 The host was running out of tiebreaker questions, we were both that good, but then I ended up winning when I correctly answered how much the cast made during the first season (it was meant to be a higher or lower question, but I knew the exact answer, $22,000!).
 Don’t ask me how I even know that, but I guess spending the entirety of my teen years obsessing over the show finally paid off!
 We won a $100 voucher to the bar and we were invited to an exclusive “trophy Friends quiz night” where we’ll compete against the top victors from previous Friends quiz nights next month!
 I think I might study for this one!

 Shiny new things